 • Bleeding may occur at the site of biopsy or polyp removal (risk approximately 1 for every 100-200 examinations where this is performed).
 Typically minor in degree, such bleeding may either simply stop on its own or if it does not, be controlled by cauterization or injection treatment.

 • There is a 5-10% chance that the examination cannot be completed for a variety of reasons such as discomfort.
-In these cases, a special x-ray test (Barium enema) or a repeat endoscopy will be arranged.
+In these cases, next steps will be discussed with you by the clinician.